suncoast-devs/handbook/lessons/js-intro/index.md

 The Document Object Model (DOM) connects web pages to scripts or programming languages by representing the structure of a document—such as the HTML representing a web page—in memory.
-Usually that means JavaScript, although modelling HTML, SVG, or XML documents as objects is not part of the JavaScript language, as such.
+Usually that means JavaScript, although modeling HTML, SVG, or XML documents as objects is not part of the JavaScript language, as such.

 The DOM represents a document with a logical tree.
 Each branch of the tree ends